A protected activity is an action an employee may take without danger of being lawfully fired for it. Protected activities include:

 If you have a legal right to participate in a certain type of activity (for example, political association or freedom of speech), your employer cannot terminate or otherwise discipline you for engaging in that activity.

-If you are fired under such circumstances, you are likely the victim of a wrongful termination in violation of public policy.
+If you are fired under such circumstances, you are likely the victim of a wrongful discharge in violation of public policy.
 To take the first step in your case, call Wrongful Termination Law Group for your free consultation today.